-The Regeneration lag assessment is based on the following methodology (provided by the AESRD):
+Regeneration lag assessment is based on the following methodology (provided by SRD):

-- Individual harvest areas within a stratum are assigned a regeneration lag value - The individual harvest area regeneration lag values are averaged using area weighting - The Regeneration lag for the stratum is the area-weighted average value - The calculated (non-rounded) value is presented in the analysis report.
+- Individual harvest areas within a stratum are assigned a regeneration lag, - The individual harvest area regeneration lag values are averaged using an area weighting, - Regeneration lag for the stratum is the area-weighted average value, - The calculated (non-rounded value is presented in the analysis report.

-When the results from this reporting period are added to all of the post 1991 survey blocks, the regeneration lag is 3.16 years (Figure 16-2).
+On an ongoing basis, when the results from this reporting period are added to all post 1991 survey blocks, the regeneration lag is 3.16 years (Figure 16-2).
 For the next stewardship report this same process will be completed with all regeneration surveys available.
-This information will be used for the next forest management plan to help determine a component of the sustainable timber yield calculation.
+This information will feed into the next forest management plan and help determine a component of the sustainable timber yield calculation.